 Once a puncture does occur, its path can involve either a single or multiple partially conducting channels.
 These paths grow gradually and in many instances never completely bridge the distance between the cap and the pin.
 Hence resistance measurements on such insulators can vary over a wide range.
 For example, good porcelain bells have internal resistance in the range 1010 to 1012Ω.
 By contrast, defective porcelain bells are known to yield values over a wider range (i.e. 0 to 108Ω), depending on the extent and nature of the defect.

-From the point of view of live-line maintenance, even a few defective units in a string can be tolerated.
+From the viewpoint of live-line maintenance, even a few defective units in a string can be tolerated.
 The chief reason for this is that such work is almost always carried out under fair weather and it is also possible to assess the actual number of sound units prior to start of maintenance.
-For example, at 69 kV the number of permissible defective units in the string is one while in the case of 765 kV this increases to as many as 10.
-However, the presence of even a single defective unit can cause catastrophic failure such as line drop should there be flashover.
-The resulting power follow current is fairly high (several hundred amperes) and its path is dependent on the insulator’s internal (i.e. body) and external (i.e. surface) impedances.
+For example, at 69 kV the number of permissible defective units in a string is one while in the case of 765 kV this increases to as many as 10.
+However, the presence of even a single defective unit can cause catastrophic failure (line drops) should there be flashover.
+The resulting power follow current is fairly high (several hundred Amperes) and its path depends on the insulator’s internal (i.e. body) and external (i.e. surface) impedances.

 On sound units, internal impedance is much higher than the external value.
 This causes the current to flow along the surface of the bell.
 On defective units, however, the current divides and part of it flows inside the bell.
 It is this internal current and the great electromechanical forces it generates that cause the porcelain to separate from the cap.
 External impedance is hard to determine since it depends on thermal ionization (which is a function of arc temperature), moisture (e.g. relative humidity, rain, dew) and contamination.
 With so many variables involved, it is not surprising that in some locations strings with defective units are able to function normally whereas in other locations there are line drops.